JiachenWu-NEU/INFO6150-Assignments/Assignment10/README.md

   - components
     - navbar.jsx
     - protectedlayout.jsx
+    - roleRouter.jsx
   - context
     - authcontext.jsx
   - pages
-    - about, company gallery, contact, home, job listing: each folder has one .jsx to show its page
+    - admin, about, company gallery, contact, home, job listing: each folder has one .jsx to show its page
     - login.jsx: the login page which users will see at the first time
+  - store
+    - using Redux to store user info and easy to use later when fetching data
   - app.jsx
   - main.jsx
 - index.html